sisense/sisense-playwright-test-examples/README.md

 ### Introduction

 Playwright is a modern automation library for testing web applications.
-It provides powerful tools to simulate user interactions and verify the functionality of web applications, including Sisense.
-This documentation will guide you through setting up a test project with Playwright for testing your Sisense dashboards and widgets.
+It provides powerful tools to simulate user interactions and verify the functionality of web applications, including Sisense. k6 is a modern library for performance testing.
+This project is include both to provide you full testing cicle.
+This documentation will guide you through setting up a test project with Playwright and k6 for testing your Sisense dashboards and widgets.

 ### Prerequisites